 This summer, you will practice this reasoning skill by writing a CCOT essay about yourself.
 You should pick one or more areas (categories) around which you will focus your essay: education, friends, responsibility, religious life, family, athletics, music, or another topic of your choosing.
 In regards to a time frame, start the essay wherever it's appropriate for the topic.
 For example, education would probably begin when you are 4 or 5, but athletics might not begin until you were 10 or 11 depending on when you started playing a specific sport.
-More advanced essays will look at 3---4 different specialty areas (1 paragraph for each) and will be able to tie them all together to give a more thorough analysis of you.
+More advanced essays will look at 3 to 4 different specialty areas (1 paragraph for each) and will be able to tie them all together to give a more thorough analysis of you.

-Completing the chart below may help you plan before you write and provide an organizational structure for your essay.
-If you are striving for a more advanced essay, you would have 3---4 different charts (1 for each category).
+Completing the chart below is optional, but it may help you plan before you write and provide an organizational structure for your essay.
+If you are striving for a more advanced essay, you would have 3 to 4 different charts (1 for each category).
 I do not expect perfect essays but I do expect you to give your best effort.
 Basic essays will have a minimum of three paragraphs with a clear thesis.
-A basic essay will earn a maximum grade of a B. In order to earn an A for this part of the summer assignment, you will need to attempt the more advanced essay and have a logical thesis tying it together.
-By completing this essay, I will have a chance to understand your writing ability as we begin the class and you will have a chance to practice one of the historical reasoning skills we will focus on this year (and the one that is typically the hardest for students on the AP exam).
+A basic essay will earn a maximum grade of a B. In order to earn an A for this part of the summer assignment, you will need to attempt the more advanced essay and have a logical thesis (overarching theme) tying the entire essay together.
+Through your completion of this essay, I will have a chance to understand your writing ability as we begin the class and you will have a chance to practice one of the historical reasoning skills we will focus on this year.